 Self-hosted

-Both Akaunting and Invoice Ninja have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+Invoice Ninja appears to have several advantages over Akaunting, particularly in maturity and licensing.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, SCSS, PHP, Laravel.
 However, they differ in their additional technology choices: Akaunting uses Vue while Invoice Ninja leverages Typescript.